Learn more about government’s intention to modernize the museum to protect our historic holdings and provide better access to our collections.

 Specifically, preventive conservation at the Royal BC Museum includes the following activities:

 In addition to preventive conservation, Conservation provides highly specialized condition assessment, analysis and treatment of collections.
 Condition assessments are carried out on all new acquisitions, prior to, during and after loans and exhibitions of objects, and any time an object undergoes conservation treatment.
 Condition reports involve a detailed examination of the materials and manufacturing techniques of the objects, including photo documentation to track changes over time.

 Conservation treatments are carried out to stabilize the condition of objects when they are actively deteriorating.
-An example of this would be a First Nations basket that has collapsed inward and requires humidification to make it pliable enough to reshape before a custom-made internal support is fashioned.
+An example of this would be a traditional basket that has collapsed inward and requires humidification to make it pliable enough to reshape before a custom-made internal support is fashioned.
 Collections may require conservation treatment in preparation for exhibit or loan.
-Even if the object is physically and chemically stable, it may need to be cleaned to improve its appearance or paint losses may need to be toned in so that an artwork is more aesthetically pleasing.
+Even if the object is physically and chemically stable, it may need to be cleaned to improve its appearance or paint losses may need to be toned in so that the original appearance of an artifact can be better understood or an artwork is more aesthetically pleasing.
 Often these types of treatments are not necessary when collections are in storage, but are only required for better interpretation of the object while on exhibit.
 Rarely is an object restored to an original, pristine condition, as the history of use is important to its interpretation.
 Everything that conservators do to an object should be reversible, in case better techniques are developed in the future, or information comes to light that makes the treatment less desirable.

-The activities of Conservation Services is not confined to the existing collections, but rather our conservators play an active role in collection acquisition and in the broader collections development.
-From assessing the condition of potential acquisitions or donations to studying the deterioration of various plastic compounds to providing environmental needs for future storage, our conservators play an active and necessary role in the daily life of the Royal BC Museum.
+The activities of Conservation are not confined to the existing collections, but rather our conservators play an active role in collection acquisition and in the broader collections development.
+From assessing the condition of potential acquisitions or donations to studying the deterioration of new 3D printer plastics to documenting environmental needs for future storage, our conservators play an active and necessary role in the daily life of the Royal BC Museum.